Try This Hardcore Abs Workout to Target Your Core Muscles

-"For the best results, both aesthetically and functionally, you need to target all the muscles in your abdomen," explains Joan Pagano, an ACSM-certified exercise physiologist and NYC-based trainer Joan Pagano, author of Strength Training Exercises for Women.
+"For the best results, both aesthetically and functionally, you need to target all the muscles in your abdomen," explains Joan Pagano, an ACSM-certified exercise physiologist and NYC-based trainer.

 Here's a breakdown of your abs muscles: On the side of your abs, you have your external abdominal obliques and your internal abdominal obliques.
-Your external obliques lie on top, and are those muscles you feel in your side, just under your arm.
+Your external obliques lie on top and are those muscles you feel in your side, just under your arm.
 The internal obliques are deeper muscles that lie underneath your external obliques, acting as stabilizers to help you maintain your posture.

 The transversus abdominis are your deepest muscles, running horizontally around your midsection.
-Pagano says that toning these creates a "natural girdle" to keep your tummy tucked and stabilize your pelvis.
-Then, of course, there's the most superficial muscle group in the abdomen: the rectus abdominis, aka the muscle you see when you imagine the classic "six-pack" abs).
+Toning these creates a "natural girdle" to keep your stomach tucked and stabilize your pelvis, says Pagano.
+Then, of course, there's the most superficial muscle group in the abdomen: the rectus abdominis, aka the muscle you see when you imagine the classic "six-pack" abs.
 This set runs from sternum to pelvis, helping you flex your spine while walking.
 (More here: The Complete Guide to Your Abs Muscles)

 Works: Rectus abdominis

-Pagano says: Sit up straight, with knees bent at 90 degrees and feet flat on the floor.
-Pull torso in close to thighs, reaching arms forward at shoulder level with palms down.
-Exhale, drawing navel toward spine as you roll back onto tailbone, curving spine into a "C" shape.
-Inhale and realign spine to straighten up.
-(Want more?
-Continue with The Best Exercises for Lower Abs.)
+A. Sit up straight, with knees bent at 90 degrees and feet flat on the floor.
+Pull torso in close to thighs, reaching arms forward at shoulder level with palms facing one another.

 Works: Transversus abdominis, rectus abdominis, internal and external obliques

-Personal trainer Jimmy Minardi says: Hold a medicine ball over head, and recline all the way down.
-Lift from core back to a sitting position, keeping the ball over head.
-To make this more challenging, find a slant board at the gym, or buy one for around $50.
+Scale up: To make this more challenging, find a slant board at the gym, or buy one.
 Hook feet under the top of the board.
-The downhill slant and extra weight add an extra challenge to ab muscles.
-Increase the angle of the board and the weight of the ball for better results.
+The downhill slant and extra weight add an extra challenge to abs muscles.
+Increase the angle of the board and the weight of the ball for more of a challenge.

 4. Kneeling Crunch